Did you know that in 2018, the percentage of people abandoning their online shopping carts was 75.60%?

-When customising your WooCommerce checkout, you’ll want to make sure you keep everything as simple as possible.
+When customizing your WooCommerce checkout, you’ll want to make sure you keep everything as simple as possible.

 Think about the following:

-By minimising the steps your customer has to take to make a purchase, you’re significantly reducing the likelihood that they’ll abandon their cart.
+By minimizing the steps your customer has to take to make a purchase, you’re significantly reducing the likelihood that they’ll abandon their cart.

 In addition to the fields in your checkout, you’ll also want to make sure that the page your checkout sits on is simple and clutter-free.

-The last thing you want it to have your potential customer distracted by your menu, sidebar or flashing ad, right when they’re making a purchase.
+The last thing you want is to have your potential customer distracted by your menu, sidebar, or flashing ad, right when they’re making a purchase.

 Amend your checkout page to have a minimal header and footer, or use a popup checkout to reduce distraction and keep your customers on course.